Parskatt/DKM/README.md

 ## Downloading Benchmarks
 ### HPatches
 First, make sure that the "data/hpatches" path exists.
+I usually prefer to do this by:

-Then run
+`` ln -s place/where/your/datasets/are/stored/hpatches data/hpatches ``

-`` bash scripts/download_hpatches.sh``
+Then run (if you don't already have hpatches downloaded) `` bash scripts/download_hpatches.sh``